runtimeverification/iele-semantics/iele.md

 -   `#create____` transfers the endowment to the new account and triggers the execution of the initialization code.
 -   `#codeDeposit_` checks the result of initialization code and whether the code deposit can be paid, indicating an error if not.
+-   `#checkCreate` checks that the account has sufficient balance for the balance transfer, that the call depth limit is not reached, and increments the nonce of the creator account.

 ```{.k .uiuck .rvk}
     syntax InternalOp ::= "#create" Int Int Int Int Contract Ints